-Lack of IoT security management solutions and insecure default credentials and settings
+Lack of IoT security management solutions and insecure default passwords, credentials, and settings

 IoT’s already widely used in specific industries.
 However, IoT devices are still used by more or less tech-savvy people.
 Many don’t realize the importance of solid credentials or don’t know how to set them.
-Sounds basic; well, this is what happens in real life and a straightforward reason behind many IoT vulnerabilities.
+Sounds basic, but this is what happens in real life and a straightforward reason behind many IoT vulnerabilities.
 Instead, many simply use default or weak passwords that hackers can easily guess.
+Additionally, many IoT devices are shipped with hardcoded passwords, which are difficult for users to change and pose a significant security risk.

 Default configuration settings and credentials make devices just as vulnerable.
 An eye-opening number of users leave open ports and services, increasing the attack surface.